MNicehouse/OMAG/README.md

 # How it works

-The tool is highly flexible and customizable, allowing consultants to create assessment templates that align with their clients' unique needs and goals.
-Consultants can choose from a variety of question types, including multiple-choice, Likert scale, and open-ended questions, to capture a comprehensive picture of the organization's maturity.
+The tool allows consultants to create assessment templates that align with their clients' unique needs and goals.
+Consultants can define questions and their individual score to capture a comprehensive picture of the organization's maturity.

-The app provides real-time insights and visualizations, making it easy for consultants to identify gaps and opportunities for improvement.
+The app provides real-time insights, making it easy for consultants to identify gaps and opportunities for improvement.
 The generated reports can also be used to guide clients in creating actionable plans to enhance their maturity in the specific domain.

 Online Maturity Assessment Generator saves consulting professionals time and effort by streamlining the assessment process and providing actionable insights.
 It's a powerful tool that can help organizations identify areas for growth and improvement, and ultimately achieve their goals.